fltk-rs/fltk-form/README.md

 fltk-form-derive = "0.1"
 ```

-But you can git clone the repo and run the example directly:
+You can also `git clone` the repo and run the example directly:
 ```
 $ cargo run --example basic
 ```